Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Results and discussion

-With this explanation, we can interpret the two graphs that result from making the ensemble.
+This subsection is devised to formally answer to RQ3, which is to show if the ensemble modeling is able to improve the quality of the trained models by \proposal.
+An elementary key in this regard is model diversity, understood as the ability to generate and train models from a given dataset that are different to each other and that model differently the distribution underlying the dataset at hand.
+If \proposal is found to be capable of generating models in this way (as a byproduct of its multi-objective search), then an ensemble of such models can give rise to an improved performance and reduced risk of overfitting.
+For all of these reasons, ensemble modeling can achieve an improvement in terms of either accuracy and/or robustness with respect to the individual pruned models comprised in the Pareto front estimated by \proposal.

+Having established the motivation for ensemble modeling, we will now describe its implementation.
+We depart from the two objectives to be maximized, namely, accuracy and robustness.
+The proposed ensemble strategy consists of collecting the models in the estimated Pareto front (containing the best solutions from the different runs performed) that fall within a statistical range of accuracy or AUROC (the robustness measure).
+Thus, the ensemble will fuse together those pruned models that fall within two given percentiles of the distribution of these metrics over the Pareto front of the three objectives.
+From these assembled models, their predictions for a given query are merged into one (by simple majority voting), and compared to the prediction of the best individual model in the ensemble.

+The analysis of the ensemble behavior is done based on different percentile ranges of each of the accuracy and AUROC distributions, providing more precise information for each of these metrics.
+Next, we explain how such percentile ranges are chosen.
+We start with a first range (percentiles $(50\%, 60\%)$), and we increase the extremes of the interval by 5\% in each iteration, giving us 8 quartile intervals for both metrics.
+Models in the Pareto front whose objective values fall within each of these percentile ranges are included in the ensemble.
+For example, the interval $(75\%,85\%)$ will contain those models in the estimated Pareto front whose accuracy objective is within this range given the distribution of the accuracy objective computed over the whole Pareto front estimation (a similar example can be given for the AUROC score).
+These percentiles are defined as $(Q_{min},Q_{max})$, where $Q_{min} = 50\%, 55\%, \dots, 85\%$, and $Q_{max} = 60\%, 65\%, \dots, 95\%$.
+With this division, we have the following intervals $(50\%,60\%), (55\%,65\%), \dots, (85\%,95\%)$. \end{idea}

+\begin{idea} In this study, we have selected the CATARACT, PAINTING and RPS datasets for the experimental tests performed to examine the behavior of ensemble modeling.
+Two different plots are depicted for each dataset, one for each metric (accuracy and AUROC).
+In each of these plots, three symbols appear in the form of a rectangle, a square and a star.
+The rectangle shows the distribution of accuracy/AUROC values for the models in the percentile range at hand.
+The square symbolizes the best result for that measure.
+Lastly, the star indicates the accuracy/AUROC of the ensemble.\end{idea}With this explanation, we can interpret the two graphs that result from making the ensemble.
 The first one is related to the accuracy of the network.
 Figure \ref{fig:ensembleAcc} shows this graph.
 It presents three graphs sorted alphabetically by dataset.
 The first one corresponds to CATARACT, the second to RPS and the third to PAINTING.
 Each of them shows, for each interval of quantile the distribution of individual accuracies, the maximum of the distribution and the accuracy of the ensemble.

 The overall performance in the three cases is positive since the diversity of the models allows us to find new models that improve the accuracy for each quantile interval, except in the case of RPS where we only have one model in the interval $(60\%,70\%)$.
 In the RPS case, we have models near the 90\% of accuracy and the ensemble produces a new model with almost 96\% of it, which is a great result.
 Moreover, models with higher accuracy (96\% or more) achieve close to 100\% of accuracy.
 For RPS (the chart of the right), most of the ensemble models get a 95\% of accuracy, meanwhile their individual models are present a lower value in accuracy.
 As a result, these charts show the benefits of the ensemble modeling for the accuracy objective.